oracle/docker-images/OracleGoldenGate/21c/README.md

 This project was tested with:

-* Oracle GoldenGate 21.3.0.0.0 Microservices for Oracle
+* Oracle GoldenGate 21.3.0.0.0 Microservices for Oracle on Linux x86-64

 Support for Oracle GoldenGate Classic Architecture is not provided.